ludicroushq/light/website/docs/core/hot-module-reloading.md

 ## Dangers

 The reason many avoid HMR in node is because it is known to cause memory leaks.
 But does it matter?
 Not really, for a few reasons.

-First, this is enabled exclusively in development so you will never have to worry about leaks in your production sever.
-Secondly, it will generally take a LOT of reloads before memory leaks become a issue in development so it is mostly okay.
-To stay on the safe side, simply restart your server every couple of hours
+- This is enabled exclusively in development so you will never have to worry about leaks in your production sever.
+- It will generally take a LOT of reloads before memory leaks become a issue in development so it is mostly okay.

+To stay on the safe side, simply restart your server every couple of hours.

 ## Usage